U.S. flag

 From MedlinePlus Genetics

-Premature fusion of certain bones in the skull (craniosynostosis) typically occurs in osteoglophonic dysplasia.
-The craniosynostosis associated with this disorder may give the head a tall appearance, often referred to in the medical literature as a tower-shaped skull, or a relatively mild version of a deformity called a cloverleaf skull.
-Characteristic facial features in people with osteoglophonic dysplasia include a prominent forehead (frontal bossing), widely spaced eyes (hypertelorism), flattening of the bridge of the nose and of the middle of the face (midface hypoplasia), a large tongue (macroglossia), a protruding jaw (prognathism), and a short neck.
+In people with osteoglophonic dysplasia, bones in the skull often fuse together too early (craniosynostosis).
+The craniosynostosis seen in people with this disorder may give the head a flat appearance or a "cloverleaf" shape, depending on which bones fuse first.
+Characteristic facial features in people with osteoglophonic dysplasia include a prominent forehead, widely spaced eyes (hypertelorism) that are prominent (proptosis), low-set ears, a flattening of the bridge of the nose and the middle of the face (midface hypoplasia), a protruding jaw (prognathism), a high arch in the roof of the mouth (a high-arched palate), and a short neck.
 People with this condition usually have no visible teeth because the teeth never emerge from the jaw (clinical anodontia).
 In addition, the gums are often overgrown (hypertrophic gingiva).

-The life expectancy of people with osteoglophonic dysplasia depends on the extent of their craniofacial abnormalities; those that obstruct the air passages and affect the mouth and teeth can lead to respiratory problems and cause difficulty with eating and drinking.
-Despite the skull abnormalities, intelligence is generally not affected in this disorder. https://medlineplus.gov/genetics/condition/osteoglophonic-dysplasia
+The life expectancy of people with osteoglophonic dysplasia depends on the extent of the craniofacial abnormalities.
+People with abnormalities that obstruct the air passages and affect the mouth and teeth may have respiratory problems and difficulty eating and drinking.
+Despite the skull abnormalities, intelligence is generally not affected in people with this disorder, but speech delays can occur. https://medlineplus.gov/genetics/condition/osteoglophonic-dysplasia

 Clinical features